kagaimiq/jl-uboot-tool/README.md

 ### jlrunner.py

-A simple script that loads a code binary into RAM and executes it with optionally given argument.
+A simple script that loads a code binary into RAM and executes it with an optionally given numeric argument.

 ### jldevfind.py